MohabIsaac/Algorithms-and-Data-Structure-for-Game-Development/README.md

-Gameplay Systems – Problem-Solving Examples (C++)
+# Gameplay Systems – DS&A and problem-solving (C++)

-This repository contains small focused examples demonstrating data structures & algorithms applied to game development.
+This repository contains small examples demonstrating data structures & algorithms applied to game development.

-1. Nearest Enemy Finder
+## 1. Nearest Enemy Finder

 A simple system for finding the nearest enemy to a player.